Person meditating symbolizing stress relief and balance showing one of the strategies in stress management.

 1. Practice Relaxation Techniques

-• Deep Breathing– It’s simple but powerful.
+• Deep Breathing.
+It’s simple but powerful.
 Slowly breathe in through your nose, allowing your belly to expand.
 Then, exhale slowly through your mouth, tightening your stomach.
 This technique activates your body’s relaxation response and helps you stay calm.

-1. Exercise Regularly
+2. Exercise Regularly

-• Mood Boost– Exercise triggers the release of endorphins—those feel-good hormones that lift your mood and reduce stress.
+• Mood Boost.
+Exercise triggers the release of endorphins, those feel-good hormones that lift your mood and reduce stress.

-• Stress Relief– Whether it’s a jog in the park or a yoga session, moving your body helps clear your mind and gives you an outlet for frustration.
+• Stress Relief.
+Whether it’s a jog in the park or a yoga session, moving your body helps clear your mind and gives you an outlet for frustration.

-Aim for at least 150 minutes of moderate exercise or 75 minutes of intense exercise each week.
-Choose an activity that you enjoy so it doesn’t feel like a chore.
+Aim for at least 150 minutes of moderate or 75 minutes of intense exercise each week.
+Choose an activity you enjoy so it doesn’t feel like a chore.
 Exercise can also be a social activity, so you could join a group or exercise with friends to make it more enjoyable.

 Organized desk with a planner and clock, symbolizing effective time management.